thephpleague/csv/.github/PULL_REQUEST_TEMPLATE/New_Feature.md

 ---

 <!--
-Thank you for submitting new feature!
+Thank you for submitting a new feature!
-Pick the target branch based according to these criteria:
+Pick the target branch according to these criteria:
   * submitting a bugfix: target the lowest active stable branch: 2.6
   * submitting a new feature: target the master branch.
   * submitting a BC-breaking change: target the master branch